-Item Location Item Length Variable Name, Item and Code Outline 220-222 3 UCODR130 130 Infant Cause Recode A recode of the ICD 10 cause codes into 130 groups for NCHS publications.
+ItemItemVariable Name,LocationLengthItem and Code Outline

+220-222 3 UCODR130

+130 Infant Cause Recode

+A recode of the ICD cause code into 130 groups for NCHS publications.
 Further back in this document is a complete list of recodes and the causes included.

+001-158 ...
+Code range (not inclusive)

+223-230 8 RECWT

+Record weight

-001-158 Code range (not inclusive) 223-230 8 RECWT Record weight Beginning in 1995, a record weight was added to the linked file to adjust for the approximately 2-3% of records each year which cannot be linked to their corresponding birth certificates (see introduction to this tape documentation for further details).
-These weights are used to produce all NCHS linked file tables, including Documentation tables 1-5 included in this tape documentation.
-The general format for this record weight is the number one followed by a decimal point and six decimal places as follows:
+Beginning in 1995, a record weight was added to the linked file to adjust for the approximately 2-3% of infant death records each year which cannot be linked to their corresponding birth certificates.
+Weights are generally slightly greater than 1.0 for infant death records, and are set at 1.0 for surviving live birth records.
+Weights are appropriate for use in some circumstances, but not others please see Introduction for further details.
+The weights were used to produce all NCHS linked file tables, including Documentation tables 1-5 included in this tape documentation.
+The general format for the record weight is the number one followed by a decimal point and six decimal places as follows: